Tests for cancer of the uterus

 Your doctor will usually start with a physical examination and ultrasound of the pelvic area, but cancer of the uterus (endometrial cancer) can only be diagnosed by removing a tissue sample for checking (biopsy).
 Cervical screening tests (formerly called Pap smears or tests) are not used to diagnose this cancer.

 Learn more about:

 If you feel embarrassed or concerned about having a transvaginal ultrasound, talk to the sonographer beforehand.
-You can ask for a female sonographer or to have someone in the room with you (e.g. your partner or a female relative) if that makes you feel more comfortable.
+You can ask for a female sonographer or to have someone in the room with you (e.g. your partner, a friend or relative) if that makes you feel more comfortable.

 A pelvic ultrasound appointment usually takes 15–30 minutes.
 The pictures can show if any masses (tumours) are present in the uterus.
 If anything appears unusual, your doctor will suggest you have a biopsy.

-This type of biopsy is taken during a hysteroscopy, which allows the specialist to see inside your uterus and examine the lining for abnormalities and take tissue samples (biopsy).
-It will usually be done in hospital under a general anaesthetic as day surgery in hospital.
+A hysteroscopy allows the specialist to see inside your uterus, examine the lining for abnormalities and take tissue samples (biopsy).
+It will usually be done under a general anaesthetic as day surgery in hospital.

-Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast during previous scans.
-You should also let them know if you have diabetes or kidney disease or are pregnant.|
+Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast dyes during previous scans.
+You should also let them know if you have diabetes or kidney disease or if you are pregnant or breastfeeding.

 View the Cancer Council NSW editorial policy.